WDI-SEA/python-challenges/readme.md

 symbols will not be included in the string.

 ```
-Give me a string to reverse
+Give me a string to alphabetize
 supercalifragilisticexpialidocious
-Reversed: aaacccdeefgiiiiiiillloopprrssstuux
+Alphabetized: aaacccdeefgiiiiiiillloopprrssstuux
 ```